Roldan87/challenge-clustering/README.md

 ### Agglomerative Clustering Model:
 #### Max Score = 0.88
-This score for n_clusters = 2 is influenced due to one outlier.
+This score for n_clusters = 2 is influenced by the one outlier.
 For 3 to 7 clusters the score as well as the clustering is similar to the KMeans model.
 #### Features: a2_x_mean and a2_x_amp_max

 For n_clusters = 2 The average silhouette_score is : 0.8817317199450385<br/>